drewm27/speakerrankings/passive-bookshelf-medium.md

 cover-img: "/assets/img/sierra1v2.jpg"
 ---

-This page ranks 17 medium size bookshelf speakers.
+This page ranks 17 medium size bookshelf speakers as of 07/13/2025.
 The medium bookshelf class of speakers have woofers between 4" and 5.75".
 Bigger woofers will have deeper bass but the speaker will generally be bigger and heavier.
 Note these are ranked to my own preferences which is a flat frequency response, good directivity, reasonable dynamics, good imaging and detail.
 Others may prioritize these traits differently.

 Keep in mind that the law of diminishing returns applies and the extremely expensive speakers at the top are really just a little better than the more reasonably priced ones.
 I would not hesitate to recommend the majority of speakers on this page.
 Just note the ones that are not recommended.